Charleston Car Accident Lawyer

 When involved in an auto accident, what compensation are you entitled to receive?
 It depends on the facts of your case.

 First, it’s important to understand the difference between economic and non-economic damages.
 Economic damages are objective and measurable financial losses that a victim has incurred or is expected to incur as a result of the accident and their injuries.
 Non-economic damages, on the other hand, are subjective and intangible losses that don’t have a specific dollar value attached to them.
+In some instances, punitive damages may be awarded.

 It can be helpful to look at some examples of economic damages that might be sought in a personal injury case: